 It maintains the copy of information and data from source transaction systems.
 It also:

-- Integrates data from multiple sources and puts into one database or a model, therefore, a single query engine
+- Integrates data from multiple sources and puts it into one database or a model; therefore, a single query engine

 can be used to put data in ODS (operational data store).

-- Helps in mitigation of database isolation level lock problem which was generally caused due to large, long-running, analytical queries.
+- Helps in mitigation of database isolation level lock problem, which was generally caused due by large, long-running, analytical queries.

 - Data history is maintained even if the source transactional systems are not maintaining it.